mk3-14159/ocr-scraper/README.md

-# magic-ai-functions
+# Selenium OCR Scraper
-Never write code again, AI generated functions and tests.
+Scrape the internet with selenium and tesseract.js via screenshots and OCR